lucapette/web/main/content/writing/they-are-called-streaming-data-pipelines-right.md

 mesh filesystem" should look like.

-While it's natural to think of data sources as filesystem paths, it may be a little harder to see is how well this idea fits with typical data operations.
+While it's natural to think of data sources as filesystem paths, it may be a little harder to see how well this idea fits with typical data operations.
 For example, you may want to expose data via a websocket this way:

 ```sh
 cat /dev/kafka/cluster1/topics/books | grep The | cut .id .title > /media/websocket/server1/books_notifications